mozilla/releases-comm-central/taskcluster/docs/loading.rst

 reference
 .........

-Loads selected jobs from a different taskgraph hierarchy.
+Loads selected tasks from a different taskgraph hierarchy.

 The ``reference`` loader is used to import kinds from the Firefox Taskcluster base path.